 The past few months have certainly been busy for Prince Harry, Meghan Markle, and the Royal family in terms of their relationship with each other.
 It can be assumed that Prince Harry's memoir may have been the last straw that broke the camel's back.

-According to a Royal insider, Prince Harry is reportedly not welcome at the coronation, with one source noting that 'The family expects Harry and Meghan to find a reason not to be there,' which could indicate the reaction to the Prince's memoir.
+According to a Royal insider, Prince Harry is reportedly not welcome at the coronation, despite the fact that King Charles would like him to be there, with one source noting that 'The family expects Harry and Meghan to find a reason not to be there,' which could indicate the reaction to the Prince's memoir.

 Additionally, Prince Harry was recently seen to be mocking Royal protocols while promoting his book on US talk shows, and this may be adding fuel to an already raging fire, reports The Daily Mail.

 They do not want private conversations at the coronation making it into the paperback edition of Spare.
 The coronation - just 16 weeks away - will be a smaller affair than ever before, which is a reflection of King Charles' ambitions for a slimmed-down monarchy.
 The palace are yet to publish plans for the ceremony and the guest list has not yet been agreed.